leegengyu/OverTheWire-Bandit/README.md

 3) Alternatives (if any)
 4) Common misconceptions (if any)

+**Tip**: For those using the Windows Command Prompt to ssh into each level's server, you can right-click on the cmd after copying the password unlocked from the previous level.
+The right-click pastes the password which was copied.
+Using the normal shortcut keys to paste (CTRL+V or SHIFT+INSERT) did not work for me.

 # Walkthrough Guide
 **Bandit Level 0 → Level 1**
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+* Key Takeaways: learning how to log into a server using SSH from a command-line terminal.
 File: readme
 Password for Level 1: boJ9jbbUNNfktd78OOpsqOltutMc3MY1
-* Key Takeaways: learning how to log into a server using SSH from a command-line terminal.

 **Bandit Level 1 → Level 2**
 The password for the next level is stored in a file called - located in the home directory.
+* Key Takeaways: learning how to read files with special characters, which is "-" in this case.
 File: -
 Password for Level 2: CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9
-* Key Takeaways: learning how to read files with special characters, which is "-" in this case.

 **Bandit Level 2 → Level 3**
 The password for the next level is stored in a file called spaces in this filename located in the home directory.
 * Key Takeaways: learning how to read files with spaces in its file name.
 File: spaces in this filename
 Password for Level 3: UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
 * Command: cat spaces\ in\ this\ filename